 Like many breeds, Frenchies can have allergies.
-Studies have shown that only 5-15% of allergies may be caused by food; the majority are caused by their environment.
+Studies have shown that only 5-15% of allergies are food related; the majority or allergies are caused by their environment.
 Although Frenchies are not the most allergic breed (surprisingly Labrador Retrievers hold that distinction), they can be allergic to pollen and even grass!
 Please consult with your veterinarian if your French Bulldog shows any signs of allergies.

 FRENCH BULLDOG TEMPERAMENT